Home

 :

-5) The part of economic study that looks at the operation of a nation’s economy as a whole.
+6) The part of economic study that looks at the behavior of people and organizations in particular markets.

 22) Monthly statistic that measures the pace of inflation or deflation.